Hercules (wrestler): Early career (1979–1983)

-Fernandez was trained to wrestle by Hiro Matsuda.
-He started wrestling in 1979, mainly performing in Florida and Texas territories as "Hercules" Hernandez.
-In 1982, he joined the NWA Central States territory (which ran out of Kansas City and promoted shows in Kansas, Missouri, and Iowa).
-While in the Central States, Hercules teamed up with Dewey Robertson, and the two won the Central States tag team championship on two occasions; they beat Mike George and Mark Romero both times.
-He also held the Central States Television title for a little over six months, winning it from, and losing it back to, his main rival, Romero.
-His two other notable feuds in the Central States territory were with Manny Fernandez and Harley Race.
+Fernandez's two other notable feuds in the Central States territory were with Manny Fernandez and Harley Race.
 His feud with Race garnered Hernandez significant attention in the national wrestling scene, due to Race's stature as a former NWA World Champion.
 This feud began because Race had an issue with Oliver Humperdink's House of Humperdink stable, which Hernandez had become a part of soon after joining the promotion.
 One match between the two had the stipulation that if Race won, he would get five minutes inside a steel cage with Humperdink.
 Hercules was caught using brass knuckles and disqualified, which meant that the cage match was on.
 When the match was about to start, Hernandez ran to ringside, knocked Race out and threw him into the ring with Humperdink.
 In the end, Race recovered and delivered a piledriver to Humperdink onto a steel chair injuring (kayfabe) Humperdink and causing him to leave the territory.
 After losing his manager, Hernandez did not stay in the Central States territory for long but instead signed up with Jim Crockett Promotions (JCP).